 Untreated, FIA can cause death.

-Stained blood smear: A thin film of blood is stained and studied under a microscope for the presence of organisms on the red blood cells.
-However, this can result in a false negative as the infection seems to come about in cycles, so several blood samples taken over a period of days may be required.
+- Stained blood smear: A thin film of blood is stained and studied under a microscope for the presence of organisms on the red blood cells.
+This can return a false negative as the pathogen comes and goes in cycles.
+Several blood samples taken over a period of days will be necessary.

-Polymerase Chain Reaction (PCR): This is a test which detects the organism in the blood.
+- Polymerase Chain Reaction (PCR): This is a test that detects the organism in the blood.
 It greatly amplifies the DNA of the organism, even in small amounts.